 The State Administrative Tribunal may, on the application of the CEO, make an order cancelling a licence if the Tribunal is satisfied that the licensee has ceased to provide the child care service to which the licence relates.

-[Section 30B inserted by No. 38 of 2011 s.
+[Section 30B inserted: No. 38 of 2011 s.
 20.]

 30C.
 Disciplinary action by SAT against managerial officer